-Pediatric colic is a very common symptom that occurs in infants, during the first few months of life.
-Colic describes an infant’s behaviour when they have episodes of inconsolable screaming or crying, while drawing up the legs.
+Pediatric colic is a very common symptom that occurs in infants during the first few months of life.
+Colic describes an infant’s behavior when they have episodes of inconsolable screaming or crying, while drawing up the legs.

 Epidemiology and Etiology of Pediatric Colic

 Colic is a common problem.
 The prevalence of colic in infants has been estimated to be 3 – 28%.

 The causes of colic are poorly understood.
 The term “colic” is used because it is assumed that this symptom occurs in infants as a result of colicky abdominal pain; the drawing up of the legs is thought to be due to a tense abdomen with abdominal pain.

 However, this is controversial.
 Some believe that colic represents the upper limit of normal crying.
 Various theories have also been proposed, such as infant temperament, food allergy, parental stress, gastrointestinal immaturity and maternal smoking, contributing to the display of colic in infants.

 Symptoms and Diagnosis of Pediatric Colic

 Infants with colic have attacks of screaming, during which they draw up their legs and are not able to be comforted.
 They are otherwise healthy and thriving infants.
 There is no significant vomiting and bowel motions are normal.

 Colic is a clinical diagnosis, based on a complete history from the parents.
 A thorough history and physical examination usually reveals no abnormalities, and is done to exclude organic causes of the infant’s irritability.
 Laboratory testing is unnecessary, but is performed in cases where an organic cause is suspected.